iainctduncan/photobot/monitor/README.txt

 - make a virtualenvironment and activate it:
   $ virtualenv env
-  $ env/bin/activate
+  $ source env/bin/activate

 - install dependenicies:
   $ pip install -r requirements.txt

 - install this app into the environment
   $ pip install -e .